a-hisame/testplay-card-generator/README.md

 And you have to prepare `layout file (yml format)` , `data file (csv format)` .

-You can use `layout-sample.yml` and `data-sample.csv` for check to work the program on your computer well.
+You can use `layout-sample.yml` and `data-sample.csv` for checking to work the program on your local computer well.

 ## How to use